 Continue mixing on low while adding salt and vanilla extract.

-Add melted butter, continue to mix.
+Then add melted butter, continue to mix.

-Add raisins.
-Switch to dough hook attachment.
-Sift flour and add 1 cup at a time until all 6 cups of flour are incorporated.
-(It akes about 15 minutes for the dough to form well.)
+Finally, add raisins, switch to dough hook attachment, and add flour 1 cup at a time until all 6 cups of flour are incorporated.
+(It takes about 15 minutes for the dough to form well.)

 Take one-half of the dough and roll into a log again.
 Split it into four equal pieces.

-Roll each of the four smaller pieces into thin, long logs (about 1.5 foot long and 1 inch thick).
+Roll each of the four smaller pieces into thin, long logs (about 1.5-foot-long and 1 inch thick).

 Pinch the ends of all four thin logs together.

-Let the braided loaves rise in a warm place for another 45 minutes to an hour.
+Let the braided challah's rise in a warm place for another 45 minutes to an hour.
 It will expand nicely and close the gaps.

-Sweet Braided Ester Bread with Raisins https://www.valyastasteofhome.com/sweet-braided-easter-bread-with-raisins/
+Sweet Braided Easter Bread with Raisins https://www.valyastasteofhome.com/sweet-braided-easter-bread-with-raisins/